wrdvz/parallaxe-groundwater-france-trends/README.md

 - interpolation (IDW): visually smooth, but physically artificial
 - regular grids: simple, but geologically arbitrary
 - watersheds: hydrologically relevant, but not aligned with groundwater systems
-- multi-layer BDLISA: rich, but ambiguous due to overlapping units
+- multi-layer hydrogeological units: rich, but ambiguous due to overlapping units

 Selected approach
-Exclusive hydrogeological units from BDLISA (NV1 outcropping entities)
+Exclusive hydrogeological entities from BDLISA (NV1 outcropping units)

 This approach combines geometry and geology: